 Note: This printer uses Instant Ink, a smart cartridge system designed by HP that monitors your printing habits so that it can send you replacement ink automatically for a monthly fee.
 While it's optional, if you decide to cancel your subscription while you still have this ink installed, your printer will stop working with your Instant Ink cartridges.

-The 8025 has very good scanning features.
+The 8025 has great scanning features.
 It has a flatbed scanner which is great for bulkier or more fragile items such as old photos or fabric while the sheetfed is more suitable for paper documents like forms.
 This scanner lid also has hinges to allow you to lift it a little bit higher, making it easy to scan books.
 However, the lid can come off the hinges and it can be hard to place back correctly.
 The Automatic Document Feeder (ADF) is an additional feature that makes it easy to scan multiple documents in a row.
 While the flatbed isn't large enough to scan legal documents or tabloid pages, it's more than enough for scanning typical letter format items.
+It doesn't support duplex scanning, but if that's important to you, check out the HP OfficeJet Pro 9015.

 The OfficeJet Pro 8025's cost per print is unremarkable.
 Black and white documents have a high price-per-page as the black ink cartridge doesn't last very long.
 The color cartridges fair slightly better though, especially if you're printing photos.
 If you don't want to worry about having to purchase your next cartridge, you can sign up for HP Instant Ink: for a monthly fee, HP will monitor your ink cartridges and order new cartridges when one is running low.
 However, while the cost of the cartridges is somewhat reasonably priced compared to the printer, you'll end up spending more as you continue to print.